 #1.
 Tokyo (92.0)

-Capital of the land of the rising sun, Tokyo is the safest city in the world also, Tokyo is the largest metropolis in the world and will host the 2020 Olympics!
+Capital of the land of the rising sun, Tokyo is the safest city in the world also, Tokyo is the largest metropolis in the world.
 By global standards, it is difficult to imagine how such a big city can be so safe at the same time.
 Investments in education and infrastructure are often cited as the reason for Japan’s high rate of development, Tokyo is one of the most safest cities in the world.

 #2.
 Singapore (91.5)